Policies, measures and actions on climate change and

 Contact Ministry of Economic Affairs and Communications

 Sustainable transportationRecoverySupport for the purchase of electric vehicles (passenger cars and vans).
 The purpose of the measure is to reduce CO2 emissions and air pollutants of transport sector and increase the use of renewable energy.
 Support is targeted to companies and individuals with higher transportation needs (i.e. delivery companies, taxi services).
-The next application round is planned to be opened in autumn 2020.Contact Ministry of the Environment
+New round of applications for electric vehicles will be opened in the end of 2022.Contact Ministry of the Environment